ShivamPanchal/shivampanchal.github.io/about.md

 I am a **Bachelor of Technology** from ***Harcourt Butler Technological Institute***, Kanpur.

 <p align="justify">
-I have been working as a Data Science Consultant from past three years in the field of Data Analysis & Data-Driven Decision Making, Statistical Analysis Techniques, Machine Learning and Deep Learning Modelling, Computer Vision and Natural Language Processing.</p>
+I have been working as a Data Science Consultant from past 3 years in the field of Data Analysis & Data-Driven Decision Making, Statistical Analysis Techniques, Machine Learning and Deep Learning Modelling, Computer Vision and Natural Language Processing.</p>

 <p align="justify">
 I have worked across various domains such as Banking and Finance, Healthcare and Telecom.
 Information and Knowledge is power in business, and data is the fuel that creates this power.
 I help my clients to grow by harnessing the power of data in their organizations and building products and solutions by extracting knowledge from their data and leveraging this data to take major decisions to a business problem.